devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 ### 4. Extract the ZIP file
-Extract the downloaded ZIP file, you will find an APK file inside.
+Open the downloaded ZIP file in ZArchiver to extract it, you will find an APK file inside.

 ### 5. Transfer APK
 Use **"Send Files to TV"** app to send that APK file to your Google TV.